freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-grid-magazine/part-041.md

 # --description--

-Before you write the CSS for your `.hero-img`, you should remove the temporary `width` attribute.
+You should remove the temporary `width` attribute before writing the CSS for your `.hero-img`.

 # --hints--